Terminal Board Signal Wiring and Frame Grabber System Architecture Overview

-This section will explain how to connect the external encoder to the Coaxlink’s I/O board and verify signal reception.
+This section will explain how to connect the Terminal Board to the Coaxlink’s I/O board and verify signal reception.
 Wiring Map

 You can find more information in the official Euresys documentation.